About Healing the Scapegoat Wound

 You may have realized that “traditional” talk therapy and generic support groups aren’t enough to heal the specific, systemic trauma of being the family scapegoat.

-I created this Substack to be more than an e-publication; it is also a supportive peer support community space for adult survivors ready to move beyond “just coping” and begin the rigorous work of reclaiming their Inviolate Self.
+I created this Substack to be more than an e-publication; it is also a supportive peer support community space for adult survivors ready to move beyond “just coping” and begin the rigorous work of reclaiming their “Native Truth”.

 🔲 The Framework: Sovereignty Is Safer Than Compliance

-On my Substack, we don’t just “trauma dump.”
-We instead focus on removing ourselves from the mechanics of the scapegoating family system so we can begin healing from the Outside-In via:
+On my Substack, we focus on removing ourselves from the mechanics of the scapegoating family system so we can begin healing from the Outside-In via:

 🔑 Why Subscribe to my Substack?

-• 🔬 Primary Source Insights: Direct access to my latest research on Family Scapegoating Abuse (FSA) and systemic trauma, delivered from the “clinical trenches.”
+🔬 Primary Source Insights: Direct access to my latest content on Family Scapegoating Abuse (FSA) and systemic trauma, supported by my clinical experience; my pioneering FSA research; and my lived experience.

-• 🔭 Future-Ready Updates: Stay informed on the development of my Kintsugi-based FSA Recovery modular curriculum and receive a “first-look” invitation when my online courses are launched.
+🔭 Future-Ready Updates: Stay informed on the development of my Scapegoat Exit Online Masterclass™ and receive a “first-look” invitation when each of the seven course modules are launched.

 You were the family’s “Problem.”
 Here, you are the Solution.
 Welcome to a place where we heal together from the Outside-In.